How Many Figures Is Your Business? (And Why It Doesn’t Really Matter)

 I’ve discussed frequently with business owners who are aiming for higher revenue that we also need to track profit margin, profit after tax and owner wages.
 Then assess taking into consideration your non-monetary factors to decide if this income stream is right for your business.

 GOAL: $200,000+ in sales

 This course then sells for $1,500 and is sold to 100 people.
-SALES REVENUE $150,000.
+SALES REVENUE: $150,000.
 (This may be received over many months if a payment plan is offered.
 And a factor of 3% may be applied for non-payment.
-This is 3 out of the 100 customers will end up not paying or asking for a refund.)
+That is, 3 out of the 100 customers will end up not paying or asking for a refund.)

 Comparing the $200,000 in revenue to the remaining $27,000 before owner wages is quite a difference.
-I hope your find this insightful.
+I hope you find this insightful.